pauldoomgov/.allstar/README.md

 is configured to create issues on repos that do not comply with the configured policy.

+AllStar is set to "complain mode" at this time and can not auto-remediate issues.

 ## Enabled Repos

 AllStar is currently configured to opt-in.
+If you have a repository in this organization that you would like added:

-Feel free to submit a PR to add repos.
+* Open a PR that modifies `allstar.yaml` to include your repository
+* Once accepted and merged, check the `Issues` tab in your repository for AllStar's findings

 ## Policy Configuration